survivejs/webpack-book/manuscript/building/01_source_maps.md

 };
 ```

-## Extracting source from source maps

-If a source has been minified and has source maps available, then it's possible to reconstruct the original source by using [source-from-sourcemaps](https://www.npmjs.com/package/source-from-sourcemaps) tool.
-It accepts the minified source and source map as an input and then emits the source.

 ## Ignoring source map related warnings

 Sometimes third-party dependencies lead to source map related warnings in the browser inspector.
 Webpack allows you to filter the messages as follows: